kikin/watchlrsite/README.md

 + DBMS:
   The production server is running
-  Postgresql 9, though provided you only touch the database through Django's ORM layer, you can use any database management system you please for testing.
+  MySQL 5, though provided you only touch the database through Django's ORM layer, you can use any database management system you please for testing.